 It shouldn’t be cause for concern if your fingers feel slightly numb when it’s very cold.
-However, if you find that this happens to your fingers more often than not, when the weather is relatively mild, then it could be a sign that you have Raynaud’s syndrome.
+However, if you find that this happens to your fingers often, and when the weather is relatively mild, then it could be a sign that you have Raynaud’s syndrome.

-Raynaud’s is essentially an over-reaction to cold, where the blood vessels narrow more than is necessary when the body is exposed to the cold.
-As a result, the blood supply to the hands and feet is drastically reduced.
-With Raynaud’s, the hands also feel numb and turn very white as the blood supply is cut off.
-However, those who suffer from Raynaud’s experience a great deal of pain as blood enters the hands and feet again.
+Raynaud’s is essentially an over-reaction to cold, where the blood vessels narrow more than is necessary when the body is exposed to a reduction in temperature.
+As a result, the blood supply to the hands and feet can be drastically reduced.
+With Raynaud’s, the hands can also feel numb and turn white as the blood supply is decreased.
+Those who suffer from Raynaud’s can experience a great deal of pain as blood enters the hands and feet again.
 The fingers can turn from red, to white, to blue as the oxygen supply runs out – then back to red when things return to normal.

 A few tips to help with symptoms of Raynaud’s:

 - Avoid sudden temperature changes